tractr/traxion/apps/docs/docs/01-Overview/02-getting-started.md

 And you can add the `seed.ts` next to your schema file (don't forget to add the seed target inside your package.json file):

-Note: you will need to install `@ngneat/falso` as a dev dependency and to add this configuration inside your package.json:

 ```json
 {
   "prisma": {